Squaredwaves/Root-3d-Printer/README.md

 ![IMG_1053](https://github.com/Squaredwaves/Root-3d-Printer/assets/78972129/1bae35b1-cff2-4fc2-91bb-c335bbe49709)
 ![IMG_1054](https://github.com/Squaredwaves/Root-3d-Printer/assets/78972129/b8401a61-e009-4166-ab47-22b73affa089)
-Install heat brake fan.
+Install heat break fan.
 Top first then bottom should clip in with a little pressure in the corners.
 Align wire so it doesn't get in the way

 ![IMG_1056](https://github.com/Squaredwaves/Root-3d-Printer/assets/78972129/78a0490c-6f3e-4f7d-9bd2-24142bcd73a7)
 Prepare parts cooling fans by cliping the little plastic retainer on the fan and pulling the wire (gently) back